LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

         myself = client.sign_in(phone_number, input('Enter code: '))
         # If .sign_in raises PhoneNumberUnoccupiedError, use .sign_up instead
         # If .sign_in raises SessionPasswordNeeded error, call .sign_in(password=...)
-        # You can import both exceptions from telethon.errors.
+        # You can import both exceptions from garry.errors.

 .. note::